Key Factors Influencing Rupee vs. Dollar Value

 Hedging pressure in the forward market

-Importers or borrowers with an exposure in dollar terms hedge their exposures in the forward market.
+Importers or borrowers with dollar exposure hedge their risks in the forward market.
 When the rupee becomes volatile, importers rush to their banks to hedge their dollar exposure using forwards.
+This puts pressure on the dollar demand and further weakens the rupee.

 -